usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 for example, an accessible template to generate such documents, and subpart H of this part preserves flexibility for public entities that wish to take that approach.
 This approach is consistent with the broader title II regulatory framework.
-For example, public utility companies are not required to affirmatively mail accessible bills to all
+For example, public utility companies are not required to affirmatively mail accessible bills to all customers.

-174 See §§ 35.130(b)(1)(ii) and (b)(7) and 35.160.

-customers.
 Instead, the companies need only provide accessible bills to those customers who need them because of a disability.

 This exception is limited to “conventional electronic documents” as defined in § 35.104.
 This exception would, therefore, not apply in a case where a public entity makes individualized information available in formats other than a conventional electronic